Judge to weigh how much Rajaratnam gained on trades

 By Grant McCool

-NEW YORK The judge who will decide the fate of Raj Rajaratnam is set to hear arguments next week over the amount of illicit profits the convicted Galleon Group hedge fund founder collected from insider trading.
+NEW YORK, Sept 27 The judge who will decide the fate of Raj Rajaratnam is set to hear arguments next week over the amount of illicit profits the convicted Galleon Group hedge fund founder collected from insider trading.

 A spokeswoman for the Manhattan federal court and Holwell's courtroom deputy said on Tuesday that the judge had scheduled the hearing over "loss amount" in the case.
 The judge's determination after hearing arguments from prosecutors and defense lawyers will have an impact on his sentence decision.